BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 * **Localized or Small Community Solutions** - Implement Cashu in scenarios where independent mints operated by trusted local entities can serve a community, enhancing trust and customization based on local needs.

-### When to Use Fedimint Instead

-* **Federated Trust Models** - Use Fedimint when your application benefits from spreading trust across multiple entities, reducing reliance on any single operator and enhancing security.

 ## Products that use Cashu
 - [Cashu.me](https://wallet.cashu.me/)
 - [eNuts](https://www.enuts.cash/)